TartanLlama/tartanllama.github.io/_posts/2016-06-22-stack-and-heap.md

     b -> none
     c -> none
     d -> none
-    e -> free store
+    *e -> free store

+What if we used a different operating system?
+Or a different compiler?
+The answers could be completely different again.

-It should be obvious now that regardless of how a variable is declared and initialized in C++, you can't determine how it will be stored in a generic manner. `d` could be allocated on the stack, or stored in a register, or optimised out, or in some other uncommon architecture-specific area.
+It should be obvious now that regardless of how a variable is declared and initialized in C++, you can't determine how it will be stored in a generic manner. `d` could be allocated on the stack, or stored in a register, or optimised out, or put in some other uncommon architecture-specific area.
 Sometimes you might not even *have* a stack, let alone a heap (very early BIOS code, for example).

 ---------------